Introduction to PostgreSQL Superuser

 Explanation

-In the above syntax, we use alter user statements to alter the role of the user.
-For example, where username is a specified user name, with is the keyword, super is the role we want to assign.
+In the above syntax, we use alter user statements to alter the user’s role.
+For example, where the username is a specified user name, the keyword super is the role we want to assign.

 How does superuser work in PostgreSql?